 Yes.
 A published literature review can be included in your thesis as long as you predominantly wrote the review.
 You will also need to include an additional analysis of any relevant papers published between the time of the publication of the review and the submission of the thesis in your 'Literature Review' chapter.

-- Can published papers exploring methodological issues be included?
+- Can in progress or published material exploring methodological issues be included?

 Yes, if it is a key method, but all methods need to be covered to a high degree of detail.